ding-lab/CPTAC3.catalog/DCC_Analysis_Summary/README.md

 WXS Somatic | 0   | 0     | 0  |   0 |     0 | 113  |    0 |   0 |   0 |   0 | 113
 WXS Somatic SW | 0   | 0     | 0  |   0 |     0 | 113  |    0 |   0 |   0 |   0 | 113

+Last update: 2/11/20

+## Year 1

+Processing performed during CPTAC3 Year 1 consisted analyses for CCRCC, LUAD, and UCEC discovery cohort, and a visual summary of processing per batch can be found in this [processing update description](doc/ProcessingUpdate.2.1.19.png).
+Year 1 analyses can be identified by "Y1" in C3Y column, and do not have details about input data.

 # Pipeline details